 After the Conquest of Constantinople until today, it was named as Tekfur palace and was used as a storage, stable, bottle blowing factory, ceramics atelier, and so on.

-Today, one can see the façade of the Tekfur palace and the remains of four walls.
+Today, one can see the restored façade of the Tekfur palace and the walls.
 It has a rectangular plan.
 Outer walls, arches and window frames of the palace are decorated with stones and bricks.
-Tekfur palace is recently restored and opened to the public.
+Tekfur palace is recently restored and opened to the public as a museum.
 If you follow the walls to the direction of the Golden Horn, you can reach to the Anemas Dungeons as well.
 At the moment these tunnels and halls are being cleaned so it's not open to the public, it can be visited only by a special permission.